cop3402fall19/syllabus/projects/project4.md

 ### What Has Changed?

 - A program can now have function definitions after declarations
 - A new function non-terminal defines syntax of function definitions.
 Like the previous program, it contains a list of declarations followed by a list of statements.
+The `?` means that the parenthesized part of the production is optional, i.e., it either doesn't appear or appears once.
 - There is a new expression production for function application.

 ### Notes on Semantics